-The amounts converted to in-plan Roth conversion accounts are subject to the Internal Revenue Service required minimum distribution rules while held in the Plan.
-These rules generally require that when you turn $70\frac{1}{2}$ (or retire, if later), you must receive minimum amounts from the in-plan Roth conversion accounts each year.
-Please refer to "Required Minimum Distribution" on page 75 for more information about required minimum distributions.

-However, if you're still employed by the Company when you reach age 701/2, you can defer taking distributions until you leave the Company.
+- The amounts converted to in-plan Roth conversion accounts are subject to the Internal Revenue Service required minimum distribution rules while held in the Plan.
+These rules generally require that when you turn age 72 (if you were born after June 30, 1949) or age 701⁄2 (if you were born before July 1, 1949) (or retire, if later), you must receive minimum amounts from the in-plan Roth conversion accounts each year.
+Please refer to the "Required Minimum Distribution" on page 78 for more information about required minimum distributions. - However, if you're still employed by the Company when you reach age 72 (if you were born after June 30, 1949) or age 701/2 (if you were born before July 1, 1949), you can defer taking distributions until you leave the Company.